Ask a Question

 Pricing

-Included 5 nights accommodation in shared rooms, all meals from lunch on arrival day until breakfast on departure day, soft drinks with meals, 5 days of riding, return transfers from Reykjavik bus terminal.
+Included 4 or 5 nights accommodation (depending on itinerary) in shared rooms, all meals from lunch on arrival day until breakfast on departure day, soft drinks with meals, 5 days of riding, return transfers from Reykjavik bus terminal.

 Not included Flights, travel insurance, alcoholic drinks, tips & other personal expenses.